 Another Bite at the Apple!

-City Council will consider it at the Tuesday, July 24th study session at 2:30 pm at City Hall.
 Council council will consider the seismic retrofit program at the Tuesday, August 7th study session at 2:30 p.m. in Council chambers.
+There is bound to be some talk about tenants footing the landlord’s bill.
 Do you want to lend your voice?
-Contact me.
+Contact Renters Alliance.

 [This post has been updated to reflect a postponement of the seismic cost recovery item from 7/24 to 8/7.]